Icinga/icingaweb2-module-training/doc/extending-icinga-web-2.md

     icingacli <module> <command> <action>

 Creating a CLI command is very easy.
 The directory `application/clicommands` will create a file, whose name corresponds to the desired command:

-    cd /usr/local/icingaweb-modules/training
+    cd /usr/local/icingaweb2-modules/training
     mkdir -p application/clicommands
     vim application/clicommands/HelloCommand.php

 Here, `Hello` corresponds to the desired command, with a capital letter.
 The ending `Command` must ALWAYS be set.

-Example command:
+**Example**

 ```php
 <?php